If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 PMTTYDMagazineJP.png PMTTYDMagazineINT.png

-The Wrestling Magazine has some barely-visible japanese text that got changed to scribbles in the international version.
-Also, the Japanese version has "プロレス" (Pro Wrestling) while the international version has "wrestle".
+The Wrestling Magazine has some barely-visible Japanese text (プロレス, "Pro Wrestling") that was changed to barely-visible English text ("Wrestle") in the international version.

 Japanese English

-The Power Rush badge has a different letter for every language.
+The Power Rush and Power Rush P badges have a different letter for every language.
 The discrepancy is likely because of the regional names of the Danger effect; it is obviously called Danger in English, but is referred to as Pinch in Japanese.
 The U.S. ROM also contains the original P version, as well as K, A, and C versions, presumably for other languages (another example of this in the U.S. ROM is the Japanese, English, French, Spanish, Italian, and German versions of the "Good" message that appears when you successfully execute a timed attack in battle).

 Peeka and Lahla